avishagnevo/VaccineMatchAnalysis/README.md

 ### `Analysis.py`

-The `Analysis` class undertakes comprehensive statistical analysis, featuring methods for creating detailed tables, conducting Kaplan-Meier survival analysis, Cox proportional hazard modeling, and visualization of standardized differences in means before and after matching.
+The `Analysis` class undertakes comprehensive statistical analysis, featuring methods for creating detailed tables, conducting Kaplan-Meier survival analysis to get risk ratios throught the study periods, and visualization of differences in means before and after matching.
 For each person, follow-up ended at the earliest of the following events: occurrence of an outcome event, vaccination (for unvaccinated controls), vaccination of the matched control (for vaccinated persons), or the end of the study period.

 ## Usage Guide